mvysogorets/passhub-docs/docs/50-browser-extension.md

 ## How To Use

-The extension works in the presence of an open PassHub.net tab.
+The extension works in the presence of an open PassHub.net tab, as well as with business implementaions - \*.passhub.us or \*.passhub.eu.
 The browser extension communicates with the PassHub tab to find the appropriate credentials.
 You must be signed in to PassHub to use the extension.

 #### 1. Autofill Login Form

-Open the Login page of the website you want to sign in.
-Click the PassHub Logo in the upper right corner.
+Open the login page of the website you want to sign in to.
+Click the PassHub logo in the upper right corner.
 The extension consults the PassHub browser tab if appropriate accounts are stored for the current page URL.
 There may be more than one suitable account.
 All will be shown in the extension's pop-up.

 Choose the desired account.
 When the login form is filled in, click the "Sign in" button on the form.

 ![PassHub Extension popup](/img/PassHubExtScreen640.png)

 **NOTE:** Some sites use one page for the username and another for the password.
-Just click the Browser extension icon on every page.
+Just click the browser extension icon on every page.
 The extension is smart enough to substitute proper credentials.

 #### 2. Alternatively